Mary Simon: Nomination

-The federal government began a search for a permanent replacement for Governor General Julie Payette following her resignation in early 2021.
+The federal government began a search for a replacement for Governor General Julie Payette following her resignation in early 2021.
 Simon was reported as a leading contender for the post early on, given her Indigenous heritage and then-political consciousness on Indigenous reconciliation.
-On July 6, 2021 Prime Minister Justin Trudeau announced that Queen Elizabeth II had approved Simon's appointment as the 30th Governor General of Canada.
+On July 6, 2021, Prime Minister Justin Trudeau announced that Queen Elizabeth II had approved Simon's appointment as the 30th Governor General of Canada.
 She received a customary audience with the Queen on July 22, though held virtually (instead of in-person) due to the coronavirus pandemic.
 She was vested with special appointments as Chancellor of the Order of Canada, the Order of Military Merit, the Order of Merit of the Police Forces and the Order of St. John (within Canada).
 She also received the Canadian Forces' Decoration.
 She was formally installed at the Senate of Canada Building on July 26.

-Simon's appointment was somewhat unusual, in that she speaks English and Inuktitut but is not particularly proficient in French.
-This raised some complaints from francophone Canadians for breaking the tradition of French-English bilingualism.
+Simon's appointment was somewhat unusual, in that although she speaks English and Inuktitut, she is not particularly proficient in French.
+This raised some complaints from Francophone Canadians for breaking the tradition of French-English bilingualism.

 Tenure

-On August 15, 2021, Simon approved the request of Prime Minister Justin Trudeau to dissolve Parliament and signed a writ of election for September 20.

 Simon considers the concept of ajuinnata as an important theme for her mandate as governor general.
 Ajuinnata is an Inuktitut word that does not have a one-word translation, as it encompasses many things: a vow or a promise to never give up, or a commitment to action no matter how daunting the cause may be.
 Simon said that the word was taught to her by her mother and grandmother, and is an important concept for Inuit.
 According to Simon, the spirit of ajuinnata drove her to get involved in movements to improve the lives of Inuit in Canada.